Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Siegel--Veech preliminaries

 Define the {\em $\rad$-cylinder cusp} $\cH_{1,lab}^{\rad}$ to be the set of all $(X, \omega)$ that contain a cylinder whose holonomy has length at most $\rad$.
 Then so long as $\rad$ is small enough, the Siegel--Veech transform $\hat \chi_\rad$ is supported entirely on $\cH_{1,lab}^{\rad}$.
 Moreover, $\hat \chi_\rad$ is identically $1$ on most of the cusp.
 Following \cite{EskinMasurZorich}, for fixed $\rad' = O(\rad)$, we define the ($\rad'$-){\em thin part} of the $\rad$-cusp

-to be the set of surfaces which have a saddle connection of length $\le\rad'$ that is not homologous to the core curve of the $\rad$-thin cylinder; note that this also rules out having any other non-homologous $\rad$-thin cylinders.
+to be the set of surfaces which have a saddle connection of length $\le\rad'$ that is not homologous to the core curve of the $\rad$-thin cylinder.
 The precise value of $\rad'$ will not particularly matter, and it will be convenient to vary at will (always at the scale of $\rad$).
 The ($\rad'$-){\em thick part} of the $\rad$-cusp is the complement of the thin part.

 One can also define a decomposition of the cusp of arbitrary invariant subvarieties: in this case, the thin part of the $\rad$-cylinder cusp consists of those surfaces which have an $\rad'$-short saddle connection that does not remain parallel to the $\rad$-short cylinders as one deforms in a small neighborhood in $\cM$ (compare the notion of ``$\cM$-parallel'' in \cite{WrightCylDef}).